syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/Formatting.md

 ## Bookmarks

 Essential Edit enables users to locate a section or a line of a document by using the Bookmarks and Custom Indicators feature like in Visual Studio.
 This provides quick access to any part of the contents of the EditControl.
 The EditControl allows any number of custom images or bookmarks to be added to a document.
 The EditControl provides an indicator margin for the purpose of displaying the custom indicators or bookmarks.
 This can be enabled or disabled by using the `ShowIndicatorMargin` property.
-Its default value is true, to hide the indicator margin turn on its value to false. `MarkerAreaWidth` propery of EditControl sets the width of marker area.
+Its default value is true, to hide the indicator margin turn on its value to false. `MarkerAreaWidth` property of EditControl sets the width of marker area.

 <table>
 <tr>